City, University of London

 Make readers invested in a story by personalising it to their postcode, age or socio-economic status.

 Data journalism is exciting (I hope).
-The pandemic has shown that readers like clear, beautiful data stories and will reward publishers with their clicks.
+The pandemic has shown that readers will reward publishers with their clicks.

-As is the case with all journalism, data journalism starts with a question that the reporter wants to answer.
+As with all journalism, data journalism starts with a question that the reporter wants to answer.

 Data can come from government sources, third parties, or be collected by the reporter themselves.